lago-project/lago/README.md

 In order to install the framework, you'll need to build RPMs or acquire them from a repository.

-Latest lago RPMs are built by jenkin job and you can find them here: http://jenkins.ovirt.org/job/lago_master_build-artifacts-$DIST-x86_64
+Latest lago RPMs are built by jenkins job and you can find them here: http://jenkins.ovirt.org/job/lago_master_build-artifacts-$DIST-x86_64

-Where `$DIST` is either el7, fc21, fc22 or fc23 (this list might be outdated, take a look at the repo te see the supported distros)
+Where `$DIST` is either el7, fc21, fc22 or fc23 (this list might be outdated, take a look at the repo to see the supported distros).

-Or you can use the yum repo (it's updated often right now, and a buit unstable), you can add it as a repository creating a file under `/etc/yum.repos.d/lago.repo` with the following content:
+Or you can use the yum repo (it's updated often right now, and a bit unstable), you can add it as a repository creating a file under `/etc/yum.repos.d/lago.repo` with the following content: